 Aspirator — Also called a bulb syringe.
 This is for sucking snot out of a baby’s nose. :)

-(P.S.
-Have you seen this?!
+Also have you seen this?!
 I’ve never tried it, but people swear by it:)

 Baby nail clippers.
 (Update: We got baby nail clippers for Toby, but for Anton, we just use our adult clippers and they actually work fine!)